mhassan1/yarn-plugin-aws-codeartifact/README.md

   * By default, if `awsProfile` is provided, AWS SDK v3 will look for that profile only and fail if it doesn't exist on the machine.
   * Set this flag to check for environment variable credentials first, and only attempt to use the profile if credentials are not provided by environment variables.
   * This flag is useful in the scenario where developers will use profiles but CI environments will use environment variables.
+* `preAuthCommand` - Command to run before authenticating to AWS
+  * The command will run relative to the directory where it's defined
 ```yaml
 # PluginRegistryConfig